Contact sales

 What are some things you should not do when building an IoT device?

-1. Don’t Underestimate the Technology
+1. Don’t underestimate the technology

 The infrastructure needed to build a IoT device is often underestimated, and thus, many companies don’t make good decisions on where to invest resources.
 For instance, companies tend to heavily focus their resources on the software layer, but forget that a significant portion of the infrastructure also runs on the hardware and networking layer.
 The hardware, software, and connectivity need to be tightly integrated together in order to build valuable features that are needed for your IoT device.
 While integrating these three disparate components may sound simple, there are many components underneath these three buckets that can be complex and confusing.

-2. Don’t Underestimate flexibility or scalability
+2. Don’t underestimate flexibility or scalability

 Every project faces scalability issues, but imagine scaling up from 100 to 10,000 or a million connected devices.
 If you don’t scale correctly, your costs will skyrocket and your system will fail.
 When scaling IoT, you are not scaling a single technology or product, you are scaling an entire process.
 You have to scale business operations, data processes, product infrastructure, and API infrastructure.
 It’s difficult to adapt to ever-evolving customer and market needs, and even more difficult to add new IoT device offerings.
 Even when creating a self-hosted solution, network architects need to depend on a number of vendors for sensor hardware, radio technologies, and cloud platforms.
 If you choose the wrong vendor, you might find yourself stuck with an incompatible piece of hardware or software.